seanmpuckett/sai/docs/IntroToComprehensions.md

 #### INTO USING

 The addition of **using** lets you call an external function.
-Be aware that the function must always `return` the accumulator so the value can be preserved across function calls.
+The function must always `return` the value you wish to be used as the accumulator so the value can be preserved across function calls.
 (The block version of **into** takes care of this for you.)

 **Total ages (task)**